sanrajagopal/DSC232RGroupProject/README.md

 import seaborn as sns
 ```

 We first looked into the number of observations per year for the dataset by grouping by the year column and aggregating the counts.
 We then filtered the dates after 1899 to get all dates from the 20th to 21st centuries.
-This was then convereted into a pandas dataframe which was used to create a histogram to display the results (see Results - Figure 3).
+This was then convereted into a pandas dataframe which was used to create a histogram to display the results (see Results Section - Figure 3).
 Below is a compressed version of the code used.
 ```python
 df_dates = df.groupBy(df.date_year).agg({'date_year':'count'}).sort(df.date_year).cache()
 df_dates = df_dates.withColumnRenamed('count(date_year)','obs_per_year')